FC Volyn Lutsk: Ukrainian period

 Hopes rested on the next season.
 But after four rounds, Anatoliy Radenko left the team, in the winter, Volodymyr Hapon and Anatoliy Tymoshchuk were sold to replenish the club's coffers.
 Thus, "Volyn" established itself in the status of strong middle peasants of the first league.
 But the championship of 1998–99 could have ended in a disaster - having suffered seven defeats in a row in the second half, the Luchans came close to the relegation zone.
 Everything was decided in the last match of the season against Shakhtar-2 Donetsk.
-To the credit of the Luchans, losing 0:2 in the 20th minute and having a suspended player, they managed to gather themselves and save the match - 5:2.
-After a certain rise in the ninth championship, in the 2000–01 season "Volyn" went into a uncontrolled freefall.
+To the credit of the Luchans, losing 2–0 in the 20th minute and having a suspended player, they managed to gather themselves and save the match - 5–2.
+After a certain rise in the ninth championship, in the 2000–01 season "Volyn" went into an uncontrolled freefall.
 Only Oleh Fedyukov remained from the previous season's lineup.
 A bleak play during the first half barely allowed the Luchans to go to the break in 15th place, behind which was the Second League (Druha Liha).

 In this difficult moment, a well-known businessman who became the new president of the club - Vasyl Stolyar and head coach Vitaliy Kvartsyanyi - came to the team's aid, who set the goal of reaching the top league.
-In the second half, "Volyn" rose to the ninth position in the table, having won an enchanting victory over CSKA-2 Kyiv - 7:0 in the last match.
+In the second half, "Volyn" rose to the ninth position in the table, having won an enchanting victory over CSKA-2 Kyiv - 7–0 in the last match.
 And in the 2001–02 championship, Vitaliy Kvartsyanyi led "Volyn" to gold medals for the second time.

 Even before the start of the season, experts noted "Volyn" as one of the main contenders for entry to the top league, because the team gathered many qualified and experienced players.
 And so it happened - the team passed the season in one breath.
 One hundred percent result was recorded in home matches.
 And from September 20, 2001 to April 8, 2002, the team went on a 13-game winning streak.
 With seven rounds to go, the players of Luchan secured a place in the top league, and in three - they ahead of time became champions.
 Volyn striker Vasyl Sachko became the top scorer of the league with 17 goals.

 The gold medals of the Champions of the 2001–02 Ukrainian First League were awarded to: goalkeepers - Yuriy Nikitenko, Roman Nesterenko; defenders - Oleh Fedyukov, Yuriy Kondakov, Vitaliy Rozghon, Lyubomyr Halchuk, Yaroslav Komzyuk; midfielders - Volodymyr Hashchyn, Yuriy Dudnyk, Serhiy Honcharenko, Andriy Pisnyi, Volodymyr Hapon, Dmytro Topchiyev, Oleksandr Aharin; attackers - Vasyl Sachko, Serhiy Kryvyi, Oleksandr Hrebenozhko, Volodymyr Lutsenko, Viktor Matsyuk, Serhiy Hordun, Vadym Solodkyi, Oleksandr Stolyarchuk.
 Club president - Vasyl Stolyar, head coach - Vitaliy Kvartsyanyi, coach - Petro Kushlyk.